Gamma Ceti

-Gamma Ceti (γ Ceti, abbreviated Gamma Cet, γ Cet) is a triple star system in the equatorial constellation of Cetus.
-It has a combined apparent visual magnitude of 3.47.
-Based upon parallax measurements, this star is located at a distance of about 80 light-years (24.4 parsecs) from the Sun.
+Gamma Ceti is a triple star system in the equatorial constellation of Cetus.
+Its name is a Bayer designation that is Latinized from γ Ceti, and abbreviated Gamma Cet or γ Cet.
+This system combined apparent visual magnitude of 3.47, which is bright enough to be visible to the naked eye.
+Based upon parallax measurements, this system is located at a distance of about 80 light-years (24.4 parsecs) from the Sun.
+It is drifting closer to the Sun with a line of sight velocity component of –5 km/s.

 The three components are designated Gamma Ceti A (officially named Kaffaljidhma /ˌkæfəlˈdʒɪdmə/, the traditional name for the entire system), B and C.

 Nomenclature

 γ Ceti (Latinised to Gamma Ceti) is the system's Bayer designation.
 The designations of the three components as Gamma Ceti A, B and C derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
 The close pair AB is also designated HIP 12706, HD 16970, and HR 804.
 The system of A, B, and C is collectively designated GJ 106.1 in the Gliese Catalogue of Nearby Stars.

 Gamma Ceti bore the traditional names of Al Kaff al Jidhmah or Kaffaljidhma, derived from الكف الجذماء al-kaf al-jaðmāʾ ('the cut-short hand').
 According to a 1971 NASA memorandum, Al Kaff al Jidhmah was originally the title for five stars: Gamma Ceti as Kafaljidma, Xi^{1} Ceti as Al Kaff al Jidhmah I, Xi^{2} Ceti as Al Kaff al Jidhmah II, Delta Ceti as Al Kaff al Jidhmah III and Mu Ceti as Al Kaff al Jidhmah IV (excluding Alpha Ceti and Lambda Ceti).
 The IAU Working Group on Star Names (WGSN) approved the name Kaffaljidhma for the component Gamma Ceti A on February 1, 2017.

 In Chinese astronomy, 天囷 Tiān Qūn, meaning 'Circular Celestial Granary', refers to an asterism consisting of Gamma Ceti, Alpha Ceti, Kappa^{1} Ceti, Lambda Ceti, Mu Ceti, Xi^{1} Ceti, Xi^{2} Ceti, Nu Ceti, Delta Ceti, 75 Ceti, 70 Ceti, 63 Ceti and 66 Ceti.
 Consequently, the Chinese name for Gamma Ceti itself is 天囷八 Tiān Qūn bā ('the Eighth Star of Circular Celestial Granary').